emberjs/guides/source/object-model/index.md

-You'll soon notice that standard JavaScript objects aren't used widely in Ember, except as key-value pairs (often referred to as _hashes_).
-This is because JavaScript objects don't support the ability to observe when an object changes, which Ember needs to update data throughout an application.
+You'll notice that standard JavaScript class patterns, and the new ES2015 classes, aren't used widely in Ember.
+Plain objects can still be found, and sometimes they are referred to as "hashes".

-Ember's object model builds on standard JavaScript objects to enable this functionality, as well as bring several features like mixins and initialization to make working with them a more pleasant experience.
-Although these features aren't available in standard JavaScript, many of them are designed to align with proposed additions to the ECMAScript standard.
+JavaScript objects don't support the observation of property value changes.
+Consequently, if an object is going to participate in Ember's binding system you may see an `Ember.Object` instead of a plan object.

+`Ember.Object` also provides a class system, supporting features like mixins and constructor methods.
+Some features in Ember's object model are not present in JavaScript classes or common patterns, but all are aligned as much as possible with the language and proposed additions.

-In addition to bringing its own object model, Ember also extends the built-in JavaScript `Array` prototype with its Enumerable interface to enable it to observe changes and provide more features.
+Ember also extends the JavaScript `Array` prototype with its `Ember.Enumerable` interface to provide change observation for arrays.

 Finally, Ember extends the `String` prototype with a few [formatting and localization methods](http://emberjs.com/api/classes/Ember.String.html).